dolfin-adjoint/pyadjoint/docs/source/documentation/custom_functions.rst

 but that won't work, because fenics_adjoint does not know that it should record the normalisation and it does not know what the derivative of the normalisation is.
-We should create a new module that overloads :py:func:`normalise(func)`, telling fenics adjoint how to deal with it.
+We should create a new module that overloads :py:data:`normalise(func)`, telling fenics adjoint how to deal with it.

 **********************
 Overloading a function
 **********************

-Let us now create a module overloading the :py:func:`normalise(func)` function.
+Let us now create a module overloading the :py:data:`normalise(func)` function.
 We need to start by importing the fenics and fenics_adjoint modules, along with some specific functions needed for overloading and of course the function we want to overload.